-As a result of the Super Voting Shares that the Founders collectively hold, they have significant ability to control the outcome of matters submitted to the Company's shareholders for approval, including the election and removal of directors and any arrangement or sale of all or substantially all of the assets of the Company.
-In addition, Dennis Arsenault beneficially owns the Multiple Voting Shares as well as some Subordinate Voting Shares and therefore may also be in a position to influence the outcome such matters.
-If James Cacioppo, Erich Mauff or Louis Jonathan Barack's employment with the Company is terminated or they resign from their positions with the Company, they will continue to have the ability to exercise the same significant voting power.
+The Founders collectively hold an amount of equity giving them the ability to control or influence the outcome of matters submitted to the Company's shareholders for approval, including the election and removal of directors and any arrangement or sale of all or substantially all of the assets of the Company.
+If James Cacioppo or Louis Jonathan Barack's employment with the Company is terminated or they resign from their positions with the Company, they will continue to have the ability to exercise the same significant voting power.

-The concentrated control through the Super Voting Shares could delay, defer, or prevent a change of control of the Company, the sale of all or substantially all of the assets of the Company or another arrangement involving the Company that other shareholders support.
-Conversely, this concentrated control could allow the Founders to consummate such a transaction that the Company's other shareholders do not support.
+The concentrated control could influence the delay, defer, or prevent a change of control of the Company, the sale of all or substantially all of the assets of the Company or another arrangement involving the Company that other shareholders support.
+Conversely, this concentrated control could allow the Founders to influence such a transaction that the Company's other shareholders do not support.
 In addition, the Founders may make long-term strategic investment decisions and take risks that may not be successful and may seriously harm the Company's business.